OWASP/wstg/document/5-Reporting/README.md

 Limitations can be:

-- Areas that were off boundaries that related to the test.
+- Out-of-bounds areas in relation to testing.
 - Broken functionality.
 - Lack of cooperation.
 - Lack of time.